GunnWATT/watt/scripts/README.md

 <!-- TODO: retake screenshot with updated script name? -->
-`npm run alternates:generate` generates the alternate schedule JSON by fetching the school's google calendar feed using iCal, parsing alternate schedule events into WATT's schedule format. `genAlternates` handles feed rolling (where early events are lost when new events are added) by maintaining a "first alternate" timestamp and including in the generated output all alternates in the previous JSON that fall before that time.
+`npm run alternates:generate` generates the alternate schedule JSON by fetching the school's google calendar feed using iCal, parsing alternate schedule events into WATT's schedule format. `alternates:generate` handles feed rolling (where early events are lost when new events are added) by maintaining a "first alternate" timestamp and including in the generated output all alternates in the previous JSON that fall before that time.
 The script warns about unrecognized period names and automatically corrects for brunch and lunch discrepancies in the calendar.